sealninja/react-i18nify/README.md

 ## Components

-The easiest way to translate or localize in your React components is by using the `Translate` and `Localize` components:
+The easiest way to translate or localize in your React application is by using the `Translate` and `Localize` components:

 ```javascript
 const { Translate, Localize } = require('react-i18nify');